ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Saturday Night</h3>A chance of showers and thunderstorms before 10pm, then a chance of showers and thunderstorms between 10pm and 1am, then a
          slight chance of showers and thunderstorms.
-Mostly cloudy, with a low around 67.
+Mostly cloudy.
+Low around 67, with temperatures rising to around 69 overnight.
          Northwest wind around 2 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">